t-beigbeder/otvl_cabri/doc/gscli.md

 ## Synchronizing a local directory with the DSS

-Local directory is possible using a `fsy` DSS referring to this directory, the following namespace is the root in the DSS, so the directory itself:
+Local directory access is possible using a `fsy` DSS referring to this directory, the following namespace is the root in the DSS, so the directory itself:

     $ cabri cli lsns fsy:/home/guest/simple_files@